1. Why use this guide?

 Plymouth Theatre History highlights the extensive archive of playbills, photographs and programmes from the eighteenth century to the present day held in their collections.
 Access to archived versions of the previous Applause South West theatre history website is also available.

-Royal Opera House Archives The collections of playbills, programmes, photographs, correspondence, designs and administrative files concentrate on performances given at the House, the individuals who took part in them and performances by the company elsewhere.
+Royal Opera House Collections The collections of playbills, programmes, photographs, correspondence, designs and administrative files concentrate on performances given at the House, the individuals who took part in them and performances by the company elsewhere.
 The majority of the collections date from 1850 onwards.
 A catalogue, arranged by performance is available online.

 The Royal Academy of Music Library houses the records of the Academy, dating from its foundation in 1822, together with collections of early printed music, early recorded sound and manuscripts of past pupils and teachers of the Academy, including Sir Henry Wood.

 The Royal Northern College of Music holds records of its predecessor bodies; the Royal Manchester College of Music and the Northern School of Music, together with collections of private papers, early printed works and historic musical instruments.
-A catalogue for the collections is available online.

 The Royal College of Music The extensive holdings of this institution include records of the college and manuscripts of those connected with it, a museum of historical instruments, the most comprehensive collection of portraits of British composers and musicians, a reference library and large collections of opera designs and concert programmes.

 The Scottish Music Centre Founded as the Scottish Music Archive in 1969, the Centre is a member of the International Association of Music Information Centres.
 Its holdings include manuscripts and scores of many Scottish composers, together with recordings of performances of classical, jazz, folk and popular music.
-Resources include a comprehensive database with information and contact details on artists, composers, promoters, venues, festivals, services, recording, agents etc, an on-line events diary, historical information on Scottish music, a sound archive representing over 30 years of recordings and a reference library with over 10,000 scores, song and tune collections.
+Resources include a comprehensive database with information and contact details on artists, composers, promoters, venues, festivals, services, recording, agents etc, an online events diary, historical information on Scottish music, a sound archive representing over 30 years of recordings and a reference library with over 10,000 scores, song and tune collections.
 A catalogue is available online.

 The Vaughan Williams Memorial Library is the library of the English Folk Dance and Song Society, holding the archives of the Society and its predecessor bodies the English Folk Dance Society and the Folk Song Society, together with field recordings and research papers of many British collectors of folk songs.
 There is a published catalogue of the collections.
 Information on access to the collections is available online.
 Online resources and the catalogue are also available.